Ryze Build Guide by Polarshift

 Viktor has the advantage in lane since he can keep poking you and gain a shield, which you don't have anymore.
 You can try to ask for a gank since he's pretty immobile.

 He will shield himself, poke you for half your health and escape almost unscathed.
+He also has decent waveclear and rushes protobelt.
 Still, be sure to trade back.
-He also has decent waveclear to you and rushes protobelt.
-Getting Abyssal Mask will help a lot in this matchup since he needs to get into melee range.

 Slows, slows, slows.
 Counters you quite damn hard since you're insanely immobile and she outranges you with her abilities.
 Her W and R will keep you in place or slow you, even if you dodge her ultimate it will slow you.